optimizely/agent/plugins/userprofileservice/README.md

   "user_id": "saved_user_id"
 }
 ```
-- `save_endpoint` should accept the following parameters in its json body and return the status code `200` if successful:
+- `save_endpoint` should accept the following parameters in its json body or query (depending upon the method type)
+and return the status code `200` if successful (keep in mind that `user_id` should be substituted
+with the value of`userIDKey` from config.yaml):

 ```
 {